SovereignCloudStack/website/_i18n/en/_posts/blog/2023-12-15-scs-is-fun-to-operate.md

 ### [SCS enables](https://github.com/orgs/SovereignCloudStack/projects/6/views/20)

 For the R4 development cycle one of the outcomes we proclaimed was *SCS enables Operators with an excellent toolbox*.
 An excellent toolbox is part of what is needed for operating cloud infrastructure as a commodity.
-Looking at what we’ve done in the past eight months this outcome however is much too narrow.
+Looking at what we’ve done in the past year this outcome however is much too narrow.
-*SCS enables* - on a variety of levels and not just operators, but also integrators, developers and most important consumers of infrastructure built upon SCS who want to run on top of fully digital sovereign infrastructure.
+*SCS enables* - on a variety of levels and not just operators, but also integrators, developers and most important consumers of cloud infrastructure built upon SCS who want to run on top of fully digital sovereign infrastructure.

-With [Cluster-Stacks](https://github.com/sovereignCloudStack/cluster-stacks) the V2 KaaS Reference Implementation we want to optimise configuration of kubernetes clusters.
+With [Cluster-Stacks](https://github.com/sovereignCloudStack/cluster-stacks), the V2 KaaS Reference Implementation, we provide an opinionated optimised configuration of kubernetes clusters.
 Through better packaging, integrated testing and bundled configuration SCS-based kubernetes clusters can be individualised much easier.
-Throughout the R6 development cycle Cluster-Stacks are taken from a technical preview to be available on top of the IaaS reference implementation as well.
+Throughout the R6 development cycle Cluster-Stacks are taken from a technical preview to be [functional and available on top of the IaaS reference implementation](https://github.com/SovereignCloudStack/issues/milestone/8) as well.

 Early in the R6 development cycle the [software defined networking tender VP04](https://scs.community/tenders/lot4) was kicked of.
 As part of this work we want to make sure that networking not only scales superior in the IaaS reference implementation but also enable inter-cloud connectivity between